dscruggs/CS201/README.md

 # CS201
 Projects from CS201 - Data Structures and Algorithms.
 Implementation of a circular dynamic array template class including various sorting and selection algorithms in C++.

 Download CircularDynamicArray.cpp and main.cpp and compile main.cpp to run.
-Can input custom code into the main method to use the class.
+There's example code in the main method to give an idea on how to use the class.

 # Public Methods for CircularDynamicArray